alex-younes/AssistedWebNavigation/extension/README.md

-# Web Interaction Recorder - Browser Extension
+# DOM State Tracker - Browser Extension

-This browser extension allows you to record user interactions on web pages and analyze DOM structures.
-It works in conjunction with the main application to provide a seamless experience for recording and analyzing web interactions.
+This browser extension captures user interactions and DOM state changes on web pages.
+It focuses on tracking how the DOM changes in response to user actions, providing a clear mapping between interactions and state transitions.

-## Features
+## Core Functionality

-- Record clicks, form submissions, and other interactions on any web page
+- Records user interactions (clicks, form inputs, etc.) on web pages
+- Tracks DOM state changes triggered by user interactions
+- Creates a sequential record of state transitions
-- Capture the DOM structure of web pages for analysis
+- Sends data to a backend server for analysis
-- Seamlessly integrate with the main application

 ## Installation